-The Zebra Android 10 Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Zebra Technologies handheld devices running Android 10 that process, store, or transmit unclassified data marked as "Controlled Unclassified Information (CUI)" or below.
+The Zebra Android 11 Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Zebra Technologies handheld devices running Android 11 that process, store, or transmit unclassified data marked as "Controlled Unclassified Information (CUI)" or below.

-This STIG leverages the Google Android 10 STIG.
-All requirements in this STIG are based on the Google Android 10 STIG, with several changes specific to Zebra Technologies.
+This STIG leverages the Google Android 11 STIG.
+All requirements in this STIG are based on the Google Android 11 STIG, with several changes specific to Zebra Technologies.

-The scope of this STIG covers both the Corporate Owned Personally Enabled (COPE) use case and the Corporate Owned Business Only (COBO) use case.
-The Bring Your Own Device (BYOD) and Choose Your Own Device (CYOD) use cases are not in scope for this STIG.
+The scope of this STIG covers the Corporate Owned Business Only (COBO)1 use case.
+The Corporate Owned Personally Enabled (COPE), Bring Your Own Device (BYOD), and Bring Your Own Approved Device (BYOAD)2 use cases are not in scope for this STIG.